Skip to content

 Why Enforce an Encryption Type?

 The ‘Enforce drive encryption type on removable data drives’ policy setting lets you control how BitLocker functions on removable drives.
-This lets you pick one encryption type for your whole organization or computer.
+This allows you to pick one encryption type for your whole organization or computer.

 Method 1Using Group Policy Editor